section-engineering-education/engineering-education/content/articles/create-a-nextjs-blog-using-typescript-and-notion-api/index.md

 ![database_posts](/engineering-education/create-a-nextjs-blog-using-typescript-and-notion-api/database-posts.png)

 Repeat the same process for `page 2` and `page 3`.
-Feel free to add as many posts as you can while following the steps described above.
+You can add other posts the same way.

 ### Setting up an integration on Notion
 Navigate to the `Settings & Members` section of your notion dashboard page.
 Click `Integrations` under the `Workspace` section on the resulting modal.
 Then set the notion integration as shown in the following steps:

 ![notion_integrations](/engineering-education/create-a-nextjs-blog-using-typescript-and-notion-api/notion-integration.png)

 First, create a new integration.
 To do so, click on `Develop your Integration`.
-Then Click the plus bur=toon to set up a new integration:
+Then click the plus button to set up a new integration:

 ![create_new_integrations](/engineering-education/create-a-nextjs-blog-using-typescript-and-notion-api/notion-create-new-integration.png)

-Name your integration `blog_app_integration`, then click `Submit` to set it up.
-Once done, you should now be able to view the notion integrations settings, i.e., the integration token:
+Name the integration `blog_app_integration`, then click `Submit` to set it up.
+Once done, you should now be able to view the notion integrations settings, i.e., the integration token.

-To save this integration, scroll down and click Save changes.
-This will reveal your notion-integration key.
-Copy this key so that you can use it later to connect to Next.js
+Scroll down and click save changes to reveal the notion-integration key to save this integration.
+Copy this key for use in connecting to Next.js

 ![notion_secrets](/engineering-education/create-a-nextjs-blog-using-typescript-and-notion-api/notion-secrets.png)